artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 ## Exercise 1
-Simulate in Ripes the following program:
+Copy in Ripes the following program:

 ```
 #define N 4